-Gusoff moved to NBC from News 12 Long Island where she was credited for in-depth coverage of such national stories as the kidnapping of Katie Beers, the Tankleff murders and the Amy Fisher/Joey Buttafuoco scandal.
-She also covered the police/crime beat, courts, the United Nations during the Persian Gulf conflict, and national political conventions.
+Gusoff moved to NBC from News 12 Long Island where she was credited for in-depth coverage of national stories such as the kidnapping of Katie Beers, the Tankleff murders and the Amy Fisher/Joey Buttafuoco scandal.
+She covered the police/crime beat, courts, the United Nations during the Persian Gulf conflict, and national political conventions.
 She also worked as primary fill-in anchor for the nation’s first 24-hour regional news network.
-Her broadcasting career also includes positions as anchor and reporter for the ABC affiliate, WEVU-TV, in Fort Myers, Florida.
+Her broadcasting career began as anchor and reporter for the ABC affiliate, WEVU-TV, in Fort Myers, Florida.

 Her many honors include three New York Emmy Awards and fourteen New York Emmy nominations.
 Most recently, she was part of the winning team that earned WCBS an Emmy for its coverage of Superstorm Sandy.
-In 2004, she was awarded a New York Emmy Award for On-Camera Performance/General Assignment Reporting for the Mepham Hazing Scandal.
-Most recently, Gusoff received five 2013 FOLIO awards for her continuing coverage of Superstorm Sandy and in the categories of "Tax Accountability News," "Energy News," "Affordable Housing News," and "Health Reporting."
+In 2004, Gusoff was awarded a New York Emmy Award for On-Camera Performance/General Assignment Reporting for the Mepham Hazing Scandal.
+Most recently, Gusoff received four Fair Media Council 2014 Folio Awards in the categories of Health, Science, Environment and Coastal News.
+She was awarded five 2013 FOLIO awards for her continuing coverage of Superstorm Sandy and in the categories of "Tax Accountability News," "Energy News," "Affordable Housing News," and "Health Reporting."
 She has garnered dozens of Long Island Fair Media Council FOLIO awards in categories ranging from "Best Feature" to "Best Blog," “Enterprise Reporting” and “Investigative Journalism,” and seven first-place Society of Professional Journalists/Press Club of Long Island awards.
-Carolyn has also been recognized by The American Women in Radio and Television, The Associated Press/New York Spot News Award and United Press International/New York Broadcast Award.
+Carolyn has also been recognized by The American Women in Radio and Television, The Associated Press/New York Spot News Award and with the United Press International/New York Broadcast Award.

 Gusoff was born in New York City and lives in Nassau County with her husband and their two children.